compulim/message-port-rpc/README.md

 You can look at sample [`useBindReducer`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/app/useBindReducer.ts) and [`useReducerSource`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/iframe/useReducerSource.ts) to see how it work.

-### When should I call `detach()`?

-> This is an experimental feature.

-In most cases, you should not need to call `detach()`.

-The `detach()` function is designed to detach the stub from the `MessagePort` without closing it.
-In most cases, you should not reuse the `MessagePort`.
-If the `MessagePort` is already opened, it will no longer queue up messages.
-Thus, remote invocations could be lost.
+### How can I stop the stub from listening to a port?

+You should close the port.

+The port for the stub must be dedicated to RPC and not to be reused.
+When you need to stop the stub from listening to a port, you should simply close the port.

 ### Why should I use this implementation of RPC?